5 min read

-We might not be able to see all life below water, but preserving oceans is one of the most significant environmental challenges we face today.
+We might not be able to see all life below water, but preserving our oceans is one of the most significant environmental challenges we face today.

-Oceans are Earth’s life force, so protecting life below water is critical.
+Protecting life below water is critical.
 The United Nations (UN) recognises this through Sustainable Development Goal (SDG) 14.
 Marine conservation, or life below water, is the focus of this goal.

 GVI helps to support UN SDG 14 by providing volunteers with opportunities to learn marine survey techniques and contribute to the ongoing study and protection of the world’s oceans.